 Home birth is associated with better outcomes for women with low risk pregnancies.
 When choosing to home birth with a Certified Professional Midwife, you will have complete prenatal, birth and postpartum care.
 Your provider will spend more time with you at prenatals discussing your overall health and well-being than received under most obstetric care.
 We will discuss nutrition, mental and emotional status and answer any questions or concerns you may have.
 Home birth is for women who prefer less medical intervention, see birth as a non-medical event or who just do not want to leave their home for birth.

 Who Can Home Birth?

 Can I Have Pain Medication?

 No pain medications are administered at home.
-Instead pain management is used such as herbs, tinctures, homeopathy, position changes and of course water!
+Instead, things used for pain management are herbs, tinctures, homeopathy, position changes and of course water!